-The FS of LuRh2Si2 is nearly identical, as anticipated from the identical structures and the isovalence of the rare earth ions.
+The FS of LuRh2Si2 is nearly identical, as anticipated from the identical structures and the isovalence of the rareearth ions.
 One change occurs due to a small difference in band energy at and near the X point.
-The \mathcal{J} surface changes its connectivity and shape as a result, but remains a large (and generally similar) FS.
+The \mathcal{J} surface changes its connectivity and shape as a result but remains a large (and generally similar) FS.

-D. Aspects of Kondo Coupling
+D. Aspects of Kondo coupling

-YbRh2Si2 is a heavy fermion compound, whose $J = L + S = \frac{7}{2}$ ion and associated local moment will be affected by crystal fields and finally screened by conduction electrons at low temperature (a tiny moment survives and orders in YbRh2Si2; see Sec.
+YbRh2Si2 is a heavy fermion compound, whose $J=L+S = \frac{7}{2}$ ion and associated local moment will be affected by crystal fields and finally screened by conduction electrons at low temperature (a tiny moment survives and orders in YbRh2Si2; see Sec.
 I).
 Thus, while our ferromagnetic state with $S = \frac{1}{2}$ is not expected to describe the interacting ground state, it has the virtue of providing a measure of the degree of Kondo coupling of the Yb moment to the Fermi surfaces, because the exchange splitting of the Fermi surfaces reflects the coupling of the local moment to the itinerant bands.

-The exchange splitting of the Γ cylinder is 6 meV around its waist (in the x - y plane) and 30 meV at top and bottom, a strong anisotropy resulting from the different characters of wavefunctions on the different parts of the surface.
-For points on the \mathcal{J} surface near the X point, the exchange splitting is 20 meV at both $(0.95,0,0)\frac{\pi}{a}$ and $(1,0.2,0)\frac{\pi}{a}$.
-Thus the Kondo coupling, and likewise the carrier scattering by the moments, differs by at least a factor of five around the Fermi surfaces.
+The exchange splitting of the Γ cylinder is 6 meV around its waist (in the x-y plane) and 30 meV at top and bottom, a strong anisotropy resulting from the different characters of wave functions on the different parts of the surface.
+For points on the \mathcal{J} surface near the X point, the exchange splitting is 20 meV at both $(0.95, 0, 0)\frac{\pi}{a}$ and $(1, 0.2, 0)\frac{\pi}{a}$.
+Thus, the Kondo coupling, and likewise the carrier scattering by the moments, differs by at least a factor of 5 around the Fermi surfaces.

-E. Discussion of Bands and Fermi Surfaces
+E. Discussion of bands and Fermi surfaces

-This fully relativistic, spin-polarized LDA+U band structure and resulting Fermi surfaces can be compared with previous unpolarized relativistic LDA prediction.[15, 22, 23] Not surprisingly there are substantial differences, as expected from the LDA's $4f^{14}$ configuration versus our magnetic $4f^{13}$ bands; this difference in Yb 4f charge state puts Norman's Fermi level one electron lower with respect to the Rh 4d + Yb 5d + Si 3pitinerant bands.[15]
-As a result, the flat Rh $4d{x^2-y^2}$ band that lies 0.2 eV below \mathbf{E}F in our bands lies 0.1 eV above \mathbf{E}F in the LDA bands, and the Fermi surfaces are entirely different.
+This fully relativistic, spin-polarized LDA+U band structure and resulting Fermi surfaces can be compared with previous unpolarized relativistic LDA prediction.^{15,22,23} Not surprisingly, there are substantial differences, as expected from the LDA's $4f^{14}$ configuration versus our magnetic $4f^{13}$ bands; this difference in Yb 4f charge state puts Norman's Fermi level one electron lower with respect to the Rh 4d +Yb 5d+Si 3p itinerant bands.15 As a result, the flat Rh 4d{x2-y2} band that lies 0.2 eV below E_F in our bands lies 0.1 eV above E_F in the LDA bands, and the Fermi surfaces are entirely different.
 These differences will lead to completely different predictions for the Hall coefficient.

-On the qualitative level, our Fermi surfaces include large sheets with cancelling positive and negative contributions to the Hall coefficient, as do Norman's.
-The Hall coefficient, usually thought of (in the constant relaxation times approximation) as being an average of the Fermi surface curvature, will bear no relation to the number of carriers.
+On the qualitative level, our Fermi surfaces include large sheets with canceling positive and negative contributions to the Hall coefficient, as do Norman's.
+The Hall coefficient, usually thought of (in the constant relaxation times approximation) as being an average of the Fermi-surface curvature, will bear no relation to the number of carriers.
 No doubt it will be quite anisotropic, given the strong tetragonality of the FSs.
 The edges of the pillbox \mathcal{P} may give large contributions (and make evaluation difficult); likewise, the sharp edges on the donut \mathcal{D} will also have large curvatures.

-The 'curvature' interpretation of the Hall tensor relies on the isotropic scattering time approximation.
+The "curvature" interpretation of the Hall tensor relies on the isotropic scattering time approximation.
 This situation is unlikely to be the case in YbRh2Si2, where the main scattering arises from the Kondo coupling to local moments.
-As pointed out in the previous subsection, this coupling varies strongly over the Fermi surface (by at least a factor of five).
-Hence this system is an example of a multiband (correlated) metal with large Fermi sur-
+As pointed out in the previous section, this coupling varies strongly over the Fermi surface (by at least a factor of 5).
+Hence, this system is an example of a multiband (correlated) metal with large Fermi surfaces of varying curvature, having large and anisotropic scattering.
+Its Hall tensor, versus temperature, field, and magnetic ordering, promises to be very challenging to understand.